cbrayanalytics/bash_course/Week 1 - Foundations & Core Concepts/Day 4 - Command-Line Arguments.md

 ## Positional Parameters
-Positional parameters allow your script to accept arguments from the command line[1].
+Positional parameters allow your script to accept arguments from the command line.
 When you run a script like `./script.sh arg1 arg2 arg3`, these arguments are automatically stored in special variables.

 **Basic positional parameters:**
 ```bash